 The 2010 Census shows that the largest group of Urbana residents is between 20 and 29 years of age (see Figure 2).
-This category includes students at the University of Illinois at Urbana-Champaign.
+This category includes students at the University of Illinois at Urbana-Champaign, who are a transient population centered around campus in West Urbana.
 There are more males in the age groups from 0 to 9 and 20 to 39 years of age and more females in the age groups from 10 to 19 and over 40 years of age.